fivetran/dbt_mailchimp_source/README.md

 config-version: 2

 vars:
-    mailchimp_using_sprints: false   # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported
-    mailchimp_using_components: false # Disable if you do not have the component table, or if you do not want component related metrics reported
-    mailchimp_using_versions: false # Disable if you do not have the versions table, or if you do not want versions related metrics reported
+    usting_automations: false   # Disable if you are not using automations

 ```

 ### Changing the Build Schema